DrBlury/Event-Driven-Service-Example/README.md

 - `task up-nats`
 - `task up-http`
 - `task up-io`
-- `PUBSUB_SYSTEM=kafka task debug` to run the app with live code reloading against a compose stack.
+- `SYSTEM=kafka task debug` to run the app with live code reloading against a compose stack.

 Once the containers are healthy, the API is available at the address configured by `APP_SERVER_PORT` (default `:80`).
 Health probes live at `/healthz` and `/readyz`, while `/info/status` shows build metadata.